 And so off we went…

-As the temperature dropped drastically and clouds came further down hugging us, we knew we were almost there.
+As we went higher, temperatures dropped drastically and clouds came further down hugging us.
+We knew we were almost there.
 A small entrance fee for the village and we were finally at Filband.
 We found our temporary home to be right at the very top.
 Almost the last house before there was nothing but mountains.
 It came with a huge terrace giving us the most sublime landscape.

 The facilities of our accommodation were extremely basic.
 Chickens and hens were running around in the garden and sheep were bleating all day long.
 Life in Filband was way different from back home and so we cherished it to the most.
 We saw our hosts to be a simple family.
 They kept going and coming and leaving their house open without worries of anything ever being stolen.
 The woman would hand-wash their clothes and make their own bread and the man was building a barn from scratch.
 Their child was happy running around the garden without needing an iPad to resolve his boredom.
 Life was simple, yet beautiful in this part of the world and we were going to live it for a few days.